viniciusvasti/my-personal-website/posts/this-site-motivations.md

 tags: 'personal'
 ---

+Hi everyone!
+Let me start this website showing my motivations for this.
 ## Why
 Since I moved to São Paulo to work at **Riachulo Stores Tech**, I started adding some new technologies and frameworks to my "tool box".
 Some of that I only tried one or two times.
 So after some time, I forget some details, and would be nice to have some content, write by myself to refresh my mind about theese technologies, like Node-Red, for example.